You Earned a Ticket!

 Big systems don't change quickly - at least not without destructive consequences.

 Nevertheless, if there is consensus about anything in education, it is that change is both necessary and inevitable.
 Many classrooms still look about like they did fifty years ago.
-Is it really imaginable that 50 years hence students will still sit in rows, doing the same workbooks at the same time?
-In an age of ubiquitous computing, online classes, and personalized learning, what is the future size of the market for #2 pencils?
+Is it really imaginable that students will still sit in rows, doing the same workbooks at the same time 50 years from now?

 The world’s best teachers of many subjects are only a click away.
 When students really want to know something, they Google it.
 When they want to learn how to do something, they turn to YouTube.

-Public education has changed more over time than most people realize, or at least acknowledge.
+Public education has changed more over time than most people realize.
 Lesson 1.7 discusses some of the major themes of the last 100 years of education change in America, particularly the developing ideal of "universal" education.
 The challenge, of course, is that big ideas and major changes unfold over time.
 Kids grow up waiting on the world to change, including the world of school.

 Human inertia.
 A new set of standards does not automatically change lesson plans, or the materials a teacher uses to explain an idea to students.
 Just because a teacher receives new software does not mean that he or she wants to use it, or knows how.
 In many schools, teachers feel that they are expected to work miracles with nothing but chalk and charm; they are naturally disposed to proceed with caution when presented with the latest shiny idea.

+Clearly, big systems don’t tend to change spontaneously.
+In education, what are the conditions that can overcome inertia and make change happen?
 The next two lessons examine two competing ideas about the role of resources in education change.
-Would efforts for change be better served by massive investment, or by a tightened belt?
+Would efforts for change be better served by massive investment or by a tightened belt?

 Quiz